Looking for a place to get a hot dog? You will love this list of the best hot dogs in and around Burlington, VT. Find your hot dog fix now!

 Rozzi's Lakeshore Tavern, Colchester

-This longtime Malletts Bay favorite is conveniently close to the marinas and to Bayside and Thayer beaches.
-Rozzi's has a pretty large menu full of sandwiches, burgers, and dinners, and they have a couple of hot dogs, too!
-Try grilled natural casing dogs (also called snap dogs), or their take on Red Hots: that's a hot dog topped with spicy Michigan sauce.
-They also have a Sea Dog on the menu... but that's fish!
+This longtime Malletts Bay favorite is close to marinas, Bayside Park, and Thayer beach.
+Rozzi's has a pretty large menu that includes hot dogs: grilled natural casing dogs (also called snap dogs), and their take on Red Hots with a very spicy Michigan sauce.
+They also have a Sea Dog on the menu—a long hot dog-shaped piece of fried fish!

 Sausage Shack, Essex Junction

-I look for this food truck whenever we go to the Champlain Valley Fair for their delicious grilled sausage.
+I look for this food truck whenever we go to the Champlain Valley Fair for their delicious grilled sausage, peppers, and onions.
 And they have delicious grilled franks and Michigan dogs, too!
-Find them at their usual spot on Pearl St. in front of Essex Automotive, at the fair, or hire them to bring their food to your next event!
+Find them at their usual spot on Pearl St. in front of Essex Automotive, at the Champlain Valley Fair, or hire them to bring their food to your next event!

 Kountry Kart Deli, Burlington

-This downtown deli (KKD for short) has quote the list of comfort foods—fantastic news if you're coming out of a late show at the Flynn Theater or from the bars in Burlington!
-Craving lunchtime or late-night weenies?
+This downtown deli (KKD for short) has quite the list of comfort foods—fantastic news if you're coming from a show at the Flynn Theater or need a snack before barhopping in Burlington.
+Craving lunchtime or dinner-time weenies?
 Their indulgent choices include a Michigan dog, kraut dog, cheese dog, chili cheese dog, and a bacon cheese dog!

 Kountry Kart Deli: 155 Main St., Burlington, VT 05401.
 Hours: open Sun - Thurs 6:30am - 8:00am; Fri - Sat 6:30am - 10pm